What Does Good Data Look Like? | Butterfly Data

 When should you assess?

-In an ideal world, data is validated at collection, on load, and monitored continuously.
 In practice, a tiered approach works best:

 • Critical or regulatory data → assess monthly or quarterly